SpaceMonk3/topic-master/README.md

-# Topic Master - Personalized Learning Quiz Generator
+# Topic Master - Personalized Quizzes from your study notes

 A web application that generates personalized multiple-choice quizzes from lecture notes using OpenAI's GPT-4.1-nano API.
 Built with Next.js, Firebase, and modern web technologies.